How many times have you caught yourself ignoring service emails just because they sounded too monotonous? Or too boring? Or just plain lifeless?

 Most email templates have a number of blank spaces that are to be filled up for personalizing the mail copy.

-However, when these blank spaces are left blank, the whole agenda can adversely backfire.
+However, when these blank spaces are left blank, the whole message can adversely backfire.

 Customers hate feigned empathy.
-As a customer of one service or the other, we can all relate to this.
-Who likes fake promises anyway?
+As a customer of one service or another, we can all relate to this.
+Who likes false promises anyway?

 Believe it or not, grammatical mistakes in your emails can be taken as a sign of non-professionalism and hence make you lose customers.